One Night with the King: Plot

+The film begins with a prologue—500 years before the main story, depicting the time when King Saul of the Israelites was sent by Prophet Samuel to wipe out the Amalekites who practiced cruel religious practices.
+King Agag and his queen were captured and brought before King Saul.
+However, Saul disobeyed God's command by sparing Agag's life and keeping the best livestock.
+When the prophet discovers this act of disobedience, he rebuked Saul for his arrogance and executed King Agag on the spot.
+Matters got worse when the Israelites realized that Agag's queen escaped and was pregnant.
+Carrying an unborn child of the slain king, the queen struggled through the dessert, yet the seed of vengeance grew within her.
+Eventually, she was rescued by a nomadic tribe, ensuring the survival of the Amalekite royal bloodline.

+Generations later, this unbroken lineage leads directly to Haman the Agagite (term for 'descendant of Agag).
+He inherits his ancestor's bitter hatred and uses his power in the Persian Empire to plot the total annihilation of the Jewish people.

-The film is set in Susa, Persia (modern-day Iran).
+The main narrative is set in Susa, Persia (modern-day Iran).
 King Xerxes holds a great feast for all the people to attend.
-An orphaned Jewish woman, Hadassah, longs to go to Jerusalem to see the Holy Land and prepares to leave with the caravan along with her friend, Jesse.
+An orphaned Jewish woman, Hadassah, longs to go to Jerusalem to see the Holy Land and secretly prepares to leave with the caravan along with her friend, Jesse.
 They stop by the king's feast before he goes marching to war to avenge his father's death.
 Hadassah and Jesse witness the king summoning Queen Vashti.
 Queen Vashti was opposed to the war, desiring King Xerxes to enhance his kingdom instead.
 She holds her own feast in protest against the war.

-When the king summons her to his feast, she refuses to come, stating, "I am queen and I will not lower my dignity.
+Meanwhile—with the goal to manipulate and overthrow King Xerxes—the treacherous Prince Admatha advocates heavily for the upcoming military campaign against Greece.
+He aligns with Haman and pays him to speak of him to their monarch.
+When the king summons Queen Vashti to his feast, she refuses to come, stating, "I am queen and I will not lower my dignity.
 Or shame my crown by wearing it before your drunk and thinly veiled war council".
-Because of this, King Xerxes is advised to banish her and select a more worthy queen.
+Because of this, the king is advised to banish her and select a more worthy queen.

 All beautiful unmarried women in the city of Susa are brought to Xerxes.
 Under the command of her overprotective cousin, Mordecai, Hadassah does not reveal her nationality or family and changes her name to "Esther" (after the Babylonian goddess Ishtar).
 Eventually she is taken in with the rest of the selected women and given cosmetics, perfumes and treatments under the care of Hegai, the king's royal eunuch.
 Through her quick wit, intelligence and integrity, she becomes Hegai's favorite.